brooklynrail/brooklynrail-platform/content/events/2020/11/radical-poetry-reading-with-cole-swensen.md

     event_bio: Susan Howe's most recent poetry collection is called Concordance.
 She is currently working on a new collaboration with the composer David Grubbs.
 She lives in Guilford CT.
+  - person: ghazal-mosadeq
+    event_bio: Ghazal Mosadeq is an award-winning writer and poet.
+She is the winner of the Bayhaqi Short Fiction Prize and was shortlisted for the Khorshid Poetry Prize.
+She has published three poetry collections, Dar Jame Ma (2010), Biographies (2015), and Supernatural Remedies for Fatal Seasickness (2018).
+Her poems and short stories have been published in anthologies and magazines in Iran, Canada, the UK, Portugal, and Greece.
+      Actively involved in creating and promoting a dialogue between Persian and English literary traditions, she has embarked on translation from Persian to English and vice versa, and is involved in leading and producing creative writing workshops in Iran, the UK, and Canada.
 date: 2020-11-11 13:00:00 -0500
 end_date: 2020-11-11 14:00:00 -0500
 series: 171